WebOfTrust/ietf-cesr/draft-ssmith-cesr.md

 t[0] + t[1] + t[2] + t[3] = (t[0] + t[1]) + (t[2] + t[3])
 ~~~

-If we let `cat(x[k])` denote the concatenation of all elements of a set of indexed primitives `x[k]` where each element is indexed by a unique value of `k` then we can denote the transformation between domains of a concatenated set of primitives as follows:
+If we let `cat(x[k])` denote the concatenation of all elements of a set of indexed primitives `x[k]` where each element is indexed by a unique value of `k`.
+Given the indexed representation, we can express the transformation between domains of a concatenated set of primitives as follows:

 Let `T(cat(b[k]))` denote the concrete transformation of a given concatenated set of primitives, `cat(b[k])` from the *B* domain to the *T* domain.